ryx/testcafe-browser-provider-nightmare/README.md

 following commandline:

 ```
-DEBUG=* testcafe nightmare 'path/to/test/file.js'
+DEBUG=testcafe-browser-provider-nightmare testcafe nightmare 'path/to/test/file.js'
 ```

 This activates the `show` and `openDevTools` options for nightmare, so the browser window becomes visible throughout the test run and the dev tools are already opened.
-Well, it also enables debug output for any other module using debug, so you will get a lot debug messages in the console.
-I'm still figuring out how to properly use filtering in that case ;) ..

-NOTE: When running nightmare from a gulp task (e.g. using `child_process.spawn`) you can use `process.env.DEBUG = '*';` to set the debug flag in the environment, before spawning the testcafe process.
+NOTE: When running nightmare from a gulp task (e.g. using `child_process.spawn`) you can use `process.env.DEBUG = 'testcafe-browser-provider-nightmare';` to set the debug flag in the environment, before spawning the testcafe process.
 Another option is to already set the variable when executing your test runner, e.g. `gulp`:

 ```
-DEBUG=* gulp test
+DEBUG=testcafe-browser-provider-nightmare gulp test
 ```